Bible, Anne Frank book pulled from Texas school library

-“Books that meet the new guidelines will be returned to the libraries as soon as it is confirmed they comply with the new policy,” the statement read.

-The district maintains a webpage with all of the books that have been challenged, and it shows many center around LGBTQ characters.
-The committee decided “The Bluest Eye” and the Bible would remain in their current locations, while “Gender Queer” was to be pulled from circulation.
+The district maintains a webpage with all of the books that have been challenged, and it shows that many are centered on LGBTQ characters.
+The committee decided that “The Bluest Eye” and the Bible would remain in their current locations, while “Gender Queer” was to be pulled from circulation.
 “Anne Frank’s Diary (The Graphic Adaption)” remained, as well.

-The battle over books at Keller is part of a larger national fight being waged by Republican leaders over titles about race, gender and sexuality.
-Many argue books containing pornographic material are being allowed in schools, and the Texas Education Agency launched an investigation into Keller last year after receiving a complaint about “sexually explicit content” in books.
+The battle over books at Keller is part of a larger national fight being waged by Republican leaders over titles about race, gender, and sexuality.
+Many argue that such books, when allowed in schools, deliver pornography to children.
+The Texas Education Agency launched an investigation into Keller last year after receiving a complaint about “sexually explicit content” in books.

 Controversy arose in Tennessee earlier this year when a school board voted to ban “Maus,” a graphic novel about the holocaust.
 The book, written by Art Spiegelman, tells the story of his Jewish parents living in 1940s Poland and won a Pulitzer Prize.